holochain/holochain-rust/doc/holochain_101/src/new_project.md

 The command line tools discussed in the last article can be used to easily create a new folder on your computer, that contains all the initial folders and files needed for a Holochain application.

 You will typically want to start a new Holochain application this way, since creating them all by hand would waste your time.
+If you are adding a holochain back end to an existing project, then you will typically follow these same steps.

 In your terminal, change directories to one where you wish to initialize a new Holochain app.
 The command will create a new folder within the current directory for your app.